amagerard/Docker/README.md

 Community-based open source software focused on delivering simple personal cloud experience around Docker ecosystem.
 - ZimaOS is a full personal cloud OS developed by the team based on CasaOS.

+How to install Drupal, Joomla, Wordpress, Xwiki, Mediawiki with Docker, Casaos and Zimaos.

 [Go to Docker](../../../Docker/wiki/home)